 The gift tax continues to follow the estate tax, so the gift tax exemption also has increased under the TCJA.
 (See Chart 6.)
 Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
-Using up some of your exemption during your lifetime can be tax-smart, especially if your estate might exceed roughly \$6 million (twice that if you're married).
+Using up some of your exemption during your lifetime can be tax-smart, especially if your estate might exceed roughly \$6.5 million (twice that if you're married).

-Under the annual exclusion, you also can exclude certain gifts of up to \$16,000 per recipient in 2022 (\$32,000 if your spouse elects to split the gift with you or you're giving joint or community property) without depleting any of your gift and estate tax exemption.
+Under the annual exclusion, you also can exclude certain gifts of up to \$17,000 per recipient in 2023 (up from \$16,000 in 2022) - twice that if your spouse elects to split the gift with you or you're giving joint or community property - without depleting any of your gift and estate tax exemption.

 Warning: Each year you need to use your annual exclusion by Dec.
 31. The exclusion doesn't carry over from year to year.
-For example, if you don't make an annual exclusion gift to your grandson this year, you can't add \$16,000 to your 2023 exclusion to make a \$32,000 tax-free gift to him next year.
+For example, if you didn't make an annual exclusion gift to your granddaughter last year, you can't add \$16,000 to your 2023 exclusion to make a \$33,000 tax-free gift to her this year.